hfuong/nbatwitter/README.md

 # NBA Twitter

 ## Objective
-**Goal:** Scrape tweets from the official Twitter accounts of current NBA players to identify which other current NBA players they interact with most and whether these interactions are consistent with current/past teams.
+**Goal:** Scrape followers and tweets from the official Twitter accounts of current NBA players to identify which other current NBA players they interact with and whether these interactions are consistent with current/past teams.

 **Questions:**
 1. Do all NBA players follow each other?
 If not, are there certain clusters of players?